 As a macro photographer, one would undoubtedly face the issue of ethics and responsibility in the field.
-I will explain more about this, as well as my personal views in this page.
-Hopefully, this will allow more macro photographers to understand the importance of good ethics, and exercise good individual judgement about ethical and responsible behavior in the field.
+I will explain more about this, as well as my personal views on this page.
+Hopefully, this will allow more macro photographers to understand the importance of good ethics, and exercise good individual judgment about ethical and responsible behaviour in the field.
 This is a must-read for anyone starting out on nature macro photography.

 At some points of time in my macro journey, I have broken many of these guidelines myself and have come to regret the actions.
 In fact, many are written here today because of the personal experiences that I have had with them.
-Even my earlier macro workshops allowed participants to practise on subjects in captivity in the conservatory, which I feel was inappropriately handled.
+Even my earlier macro workshops allowed participants to practise on subjects in captivity in the conservatory, where the handling was inappropriate.
 I am learning the importance of these mistakes through the hard way.
-I hope other macro photographers do not repeat the same mistakes, and learn to make better judgement calls when out in the field.
+I hope other macro photographers do not repeat the same mistakes and learn to make better judgment calls when out in the field.

 Welfare of Subjects

 Touching subjects with prey